ToshioCP/Gtk4-tutorial/gfm/sec9.md

 ## The UI File

-First, let's look at the UI file `tfe3.ui` that is used to define the widget structure.
+Look at the UI file `tfe3.ui` that defines widget structure.

 ~~~xml
  1 <?xml version="1.0" encoding="UTF-8"?>